Ellie Kammer: Making Endometriosis taboo-free

 According to research conducted and statistics collected by Endometriosis Australia-an organisation helping create awareness about the disease- one in 10 women is affected by this condition, and globally more than 176 million women suffer from Endometriosis.

 Ellie recognises the ramifications of such an affliction too well.
 At the age of 24, she was diagnosed with the debilitating disease.
 Since then she has soldiered through pain, numerous doctor visits, alienation, relationships failures, and low self-esteem.
-It has been two years since the diagnosis and Ellie has managed to channelize her hurt and anger into art that helps bring the disease to light and also encourages other women suffering from endometriosis to come out of the shadows and speak about their stories.
+Today, Ellie channelises her hurt and anger into art that helps bring the disease to light and encourages other women suffering from endometriosis to come out of the shadows and share their stories.

 In an interview with The Adelaide Life, Ellie speaks about battling the disease, taking control of her life, and the cathartic influence her art has had on her.